Films based on works by Edgar Wallace: Style in 1960s "Krimis" films

-The location of the story is, like in the novels, mostly London and its proximity, with the characters mostly moving through old castles, mansions or country houses – even if the sets were actually in Germany.
+The location of the story is, like in the novels, mostly London and its proximity, with the characters mostly moving through old castles, mansions or country houses – even if the sets were actually in West Germany.
 Seedy night clubs, asylums, dark basements as well as, especially in later movies, girl's colleges and of course Scotland Yard, are popular main and side locations for Edgar Wallace movies.

 The stories are very similar across the series as well.
 The plot is most often centered on one inventively masked main villain.
 The motivations for the crimes are mostly greed, revenge, legacy hunting, and, especially in later movies, things like white slavery and the drug trade.
 Not unlike the later Italian subgenre of Giallo, the Wallace Krimi movies heavily revolve around the work of the police or a private investigator.
 Another typical feature is the hapless heroine, and it is not uncommon for the two protagonists to be happily in love at the conclusion of the story.
 The title sequences of the films were all in color from 1961 onwards, even if the rest of the film was in black and white.
 Also, in 1962 the voice-over "Hallo, hier spricht Edgar Wallace" ("Hello, this is Edgar Wallace speaking") was added to the beginning of the title sequence in the German versions only.
 Usually a murder is committed before the film's pre-credit sequence.

 A very distinct trait is the score by Martin Böttcher and especially by Peter Thomas.
-Three of the four late German-Italian coproductions are even scored by Ennio Morricone.
+Three of the four late West German-Italian coproductions are even scored by Ennio Morricone.
 Little is known about the composer Keith Papworth, who scored Das Geheimnis der gelben Narzissen, except that he died in March 1992.

 Other Edgar Wallace-type German films

-In the wake of the Edgar Wallace movies, the Krimi genre became a staple of the German filmmaking scene.
+In the wake of the Edgar Wallace movies, the Krimi genre became a staple of the West German filmmaking scene.
 In addition to those based on the works of Edgar Wallace, are the Artur Brauner-produced Doktor Mabuse film series and the stories of Bryan Edgar Wallace (Wallace's son, who was also a crime novelist) such as The Mad Executioners and The Phantom of Soho.
 Also, the Jerry Cotton and Kommissar X movie series, and the Father Brown and Louis Weinert-Wilton series, are stylistically closely related to the Edgar Wallace movies and all fall within the German Krimi genre.